Below are some key questions that need to be considered when setting up an interface with PlanetTogether.

-Resources are machines, people, equipment, or anything else that is temporarily used to perform production in your shop.
-(Materials are handled separately and are not considered Resources as they are consumed, rather than being used temporarily.)
+Resources are machines, people, equipment, or anything else temporarily used to perform production in your shop.
+(Materials are handled separately and are not considered Resources as they are consumed rather than used temporarily.)
 You can import these or add them manually in PlanetTogether.
-If the data is available in your ERP system it is usually better to import them so all data maintenance is in your ERP.
+If the data is available in your ERP system, it is usually better to import them, so all data maintenance is in your ERP.

-Item and Inventory objects consist of raw materials, intermediate materials, and finished goods that are used to supply jobs or are the product of those jobs.
+Item and Inventory objects consist of raw materials, intermediate materials, and finished goods used to supply jobs or are the product of those jobs.

 You can define and modify your capacity plans directly in PlanetTogether or import them.
 However, since most ERP systems do not have this information in a detailed enough format, this information is usually entered directly in PlanetTogether.